Over the past few weeks we’ve been doing a bit of spring cleaning here at KEXINO Towers.

 As you can imagine, since Facebook made this change there’s been a bit of an outcry.
-Yes, I think Facebook’s behavior is kind of scummy.
-But then again Facebook is a commercial organization who, as a public company, has a duty to its shareholders to increase profitability.
-In addition Facebook want us to stay on Facebook for as long as possible, and low-quality corporate updates makes people want to leave the site.
+I can totally understand the opinion of many marketers and small business owners who think Facebook’s behavior is kind of scummy.
+But then again Facebook is a commercial organization who, as a public company, has a fiduciary duty to its shareholders to increase profitability.
+In addition Facebook want us to stay on Facebook for as long as possible.
+Low-quality updates from businesses who don’t know better makes people want to leave the site.

 As Facebook users we all hate the 99% of interruptive, corporate chest-beating promotional rubbish that companies produce to contaminate our news feeds.
 We want to see, useful “likeable” and “shareable” content – whether that’s from friends and family, or even from a brand.